C2SM/c2sm.github.io/docs/alps/index.md

 ## vClusters

-The following vClusters are hosted at CSCS:
+The following table shows the current plan for the final vClusters distribution on Alps at CSCS (not the current situation).

 | vCluster | Activity          | Share            |
 |----------|-------------------|------------------|